pram/CalypsoDevelopment/calypso-maven-plugin/README.md

     mvn install

 to install the plugin into your local .m2 repository.
-To make the release available to other developers consult the documentation associated with your repository.
+To make the release available to other developers consult the remote deployment documentation associated with your repository.

 ##Archetype Creation##
 To create a new Calypso project run the following command